 About Listening Yoga

 Hi!
 My name is Jason Woehlke, owner and instructor of Listening Yoga.
-I started this yoga school because I feel a growing urgency to return to the fundamental faculty of listening.
-It is my aim to help others feel the importance of developing this capacity as well..
+I started this yoga school because I feel a growing urgency to return to the fundamental faculty of listening to understand and improve relationships.
+It is my aim to help others feel the importance of developing this capacity as well.

 Why listening?
 Listening is important because the quality of alert poise it returns us to is about staying attuned to ourselves and being open to others.
 In contemporary society, we are choked by self-importance and a lack of care for other human beings.
 In coming back to listening and strengthening it, we can grow more connected to the world around us and respond in new and increasingly responsible ways.

 Listening Yoga follows the lineage of Viniyoga from the teachings of T. K. V. Desikachar, and his father, Sri T. Krishnamacharya.
-Viniyoga is about discovering our own unique path to wholeness, health, and spirit.
-The lineage honors the traditional method of teaching–individual mentorship from teacher to student.
-In this way, the teacher has the space necessary to truly connect with the student, listen to them, and guide them in ways that are most suitable to them.
+Viniyoga is about discovering our own unique path to spiritual wholeness, health, and spirit.
+The lineage honors the traditional method of teaching – individual mentorship from teacher to student.
+In this way, the teacher has the space necessary to truly connect with the student, listen to them, and guide them in ways that are most suitable for them.

-Yoga means “to yoke.”
-Basically, this is to unify the separated parts of our being.
+Yoga translates to “to yoke.”
+Basically, this means to unify the separated parts of our being.
 Through a unique and personalized daily practice, the student is encouraged to develop a holistic embodiment of their being.
 When we are unified in our inner, spiritual lives, then we can live and act from an authentic place in ourselves, and this is reflected in how we feel about ourselves and our actions.

-My own journey began in 2012 when I first started going to yoga classes.
+My own journey began in 2012 when I first started attending yoga classes.
 I was caught between strong emotions and deep wounds (which I continue to work through).
 I was coming to terms with a friend who had passed.
-I felt there was something more to life than the path that was presented to me–get educated, find a job, marry, raise a family.
+I felt there was something more to life than the path that was presented to me – to get educated, find a job, marry, and raise a family (not that this path is wrong at all).
 I felt for a long time that there was a greater reason for my existence that I couldn’t understand, and I began to explore spiritual ideas.

 I found my current Yoga Mentor, Dolphi Wertenbaker, a direct student of Sri Desikachar, early in 2018.
 I was then introduced to a new way of learning.
-The journey became more understood.
-It wasn’t simply about becoming more physically flexible.
-In fact, that is secondary.
-Instead, there opened up a journey of letting go, becoming more aware, deepening my attention, and developing a sensitivity to the vibrancy of life.
+Through mentorship, there opened up a journey of letting go, becoming more aware, deepening my attention, and developing a sensitivity to the vibrancy of life.

-Instead of pushing myself to achieve a form as I used to do in yoga studio classes, I began to listen more deeply to my body, emotions, and mind.
+I began to listen more deeply to my body, emotions, and mind.
 Breathing became more subtle.
 Chanting practice was new and it began to reveal hidden crevices within my inner life.
-Trying to force my way inward turned to letting go and relinquishing.
+Trying to force my way inward during the initial stages of my journey transformed into letting go and relinquishing.

 Now, I have completed my 300-hour teacher training course in 2025 under Chase Bossart, also a direct student of Sri Desikachar.
-I am continuing my studies with Chase Bossart in his Advanced Viniyoga Applications program.
+I continue my personal mentorship with Dolphi W. as well as deepening studies further with Chase Bossart in his Advanced Viniyoga Applications program.
 I write on Substack about a variety of spiritual topics, with a large focus on yoga, and include some other types of writings as well.
-I travel around to give workshops focused on deepening the understanding and self-knowledge of yoga practitioners.
+I travel around to give workshops focused on deepening the understanding and self-discovery and self-transformation of yoga practitioners.

 Training/Education/Certifications: